chiragaggarwal99/Text_Editor/README.md

 PyQt5 box layout
 =======
 This text editor even works with all the shortcuts you have been using in your earlier.
 Text editor is also been now uploaded in c#
+You can even use the normal shortcuts in this editor that you use in other editors.